USEPA/e-manifest/emanifest-py/README.md

 ![PyPI](https://img.shields.io/pypi/v/emanifest)
 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0_1.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-**emanifest** is a Python utility wrapper for accessing the e-Manifest API of the US Environmental Protection Agency's RCRAInfo national electronic hazardous waste management system.
+**emanifest** is a client library for accessing the e-Manifest rest API of the US Environmental Protection Agency's RCRAInfo national electronic hazardous waste management system.

 **Note:** The **emanifest** package was substantially refactored after version 1.1.0 and was released as a new major version at 2.0.0.
 Code relying on version 1.1.0 should not upgrade to version 2.0.0 of this package without refactoring.